bosskabouter/volatalk/README.md

 ## VolaTALK - Direct Messenger

 > Nothing as volatile as the human thought.
-Thank the universe.

 VolaTALK enables users to communicate direcly through Peer-to-Peer and WebRTC.
 It aims not to be dependent on any one specific server or service for its basic functionality.
 When a service is used it should know as little as possible about the sending or receiving client or the content being sent.